ankorstore/yokai-contrib/fxjsonapi/README.md

 Notes about `ProcessRequest()`:

 - if the request payload does not respect the [JSON API specifications](https://jsonapi.org/), a `400` error will be automatically returned
-- if the request `Content-Type` headers is not `application/vnd.api+json`, a `415` error will be automatically returned
+- if the request `Content-Type` header is not `application/vnd.api+json`, a `415` error will be automatically returned

 ### Response processing